CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases: 'migrate this code', 'convert to Grove', 'make this testable', 'move this example to the test suite', 'add tests for this existing code', 'migrate the code on this page'.
-These are phrases users would naturally say.
+Strong coverage of natural phrasings a user would actually say: 'migrate this code', 'convert to Grove', 'make this testable', 'move this example to the test suite', 'add tests for this existing code', 'migrate the code on this page'.

 3 / 3